MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/IoTCoreDefaultApp.md

 ## Leveraging the IoT Core Default App

-/*Duane, can you take a first crack at this?*/
+/*Duane, can you take a first crack at this?
+Specifically about how to take parts of the IoT Core Default App and use them for your own application*/

 ## Start Menu - Play